w3f/Grants-Program/applications/project_aurras_mvp_phase_2.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website.
+**How did you hear about the Grants Program?**
+We came across the Web3 Grants Program while perusing about the developments in the Web3 ecosystem on the Web3 Foundation Website.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as: